whitefusionhq/crystallized/packages/controllers/README.md

 yarn add @crystallized/controllers
 ```

-## Adding Controller support to HTMLElement
+## Adding Controller support to `HTMLElement`

 (Skip this section if you're using Lit)

 Crystallized functionality is added to custom elements via controllers, [a concept pioneered by Lit](https://lit.dev/docs/api/controllers/).
-To support using controllers with vanilla HTML elements, simply use the `Controllable` mixin:
+To support using controllers with a basic custom element, simply use the `Controllable` mixin:

 ```js
 import { Controllable } from "@crystallized/controllers"